jmandel/testing-ghpages/libraries/container_javascript/index.md

 ##App Instance Object

 {% highlight html %}

 The SMART_CONNECT_HOST interface uses plain-old JavaScript objects to represent app instances as follows:

 {
-  uuid: “string”,  // unique ID for this instance of the app (new with each launch.)
+  uuid: "string",  // unique ID for this instance of the app (new with each launch.)

   manifest:  // <SMART App Manifest JSON structure>, includes app ID, URL, etc. (see below).